 Badlands National Park Hiking

-Our hikes in Badlands National Park consisted of shorter day hikes because we limited our hot-weather hiking to early in the morning or later in the evening.
+If you visit Badlands National Park in the summer, you will probably want to do shorter day hikes that you can accomplish during the early morning or late evening.
 Day hiking works really well in Badlands National Park as most trails are short.

 The longest trail in the park, Castle Trail, is 10 miles.
 Of course, there are lots of opportunities to adventure off-trail, but we didn’t during our trip.
-Here are the hikes we tackled during our summer visit to Badlands National Park.
+Here are the hikes we’ve tackled during our visits to Badlands National Park.

-- Cliff Shelf Trail.
-This was the first trail we discovered explored as soon as we entered the park on day one.
-This is a short trail that climbs about 200 feet in elevation.
-It is one of the shadier trails on the park as it meanders through a juniper forest.
+Cliff Shelf Trail.
+This was the first trail we explored in Badlands National Park.
+It’s a short trail that climbs about 200 feet in elevation.
+It is one of the shadier trails in the park as it meanders through a juniper forest.
 We saw several deer browsing in the forest and the views were spectacular.
 The total distance is just a half-mile.

-- Notch Trail.
-The Notch Trail is probably the most famous trail in Badlands National Park, probably because of the wooden ladder that you have to climb.
+Notch Trail.
+The Notch Trail is probably the most famous trail in Badlands National Park, probably because of the wooden ladder that you have to climb up to a rim overlooking the expansive White River Valley.
 I admit that the ladder didn’t look so bad from the bottom, but I wouldn’t recommend it if you’re scared of heights.
-The Notch Trail is 1.5 miles with an amazing view of the White River Valley.
+The Notch Trail is 1.5 miles, and after the ladder climb, it’s pretty easy.

-- Windows Trail.
+Windows Trail.
 This one begins at the same parking area as the Door Trail and the Notch Trail.
-It’s very short, but there are great views.
+It’s very short, but there are great views (of course).

-- Door Trail.
-I love how the Door Trail really does feel like you are traveling through a door.
-When you start, there are walls on either side and then all of a sudden, a break in the wall known as the door.
+Door Trail.
+I love how the Door Trail really does feel like you are traveling through a door that leads to another world.
+When you start, there are walls on either side, and then all of a sudden, a break in the wall known as the door.
 The .75-mile trail follows a number system beyond a short boardwalk.
 There’s not exactly a trail, you just search for the next number as you meander along the rock formations.
 It’s quite fun!

 Tips for Hiking in the Badlands in the Summer